IXCHEL JUNGLE SPA - a non-profit organization

 Mayan Massage has been a time honored tradition in the Mayan communities for centuries.
 As children, we learned Mayan massage from our mothers and grandmothers.
 Now we offer Mayan massage to the tourists.
 We keep improving our massage skills with frequent workshops from professional and government sponsored classes.
 We have learned that we need to work as a group and in harmony with one another.
 We take responsibility and have the discipline to be successful.
 We know we can accomplish whatever we want together.

 In the future, we plan to honor the Mayan women and their sustainable lifestyle in the jungle.
-We have built a structure that will be home to our Mayan Women’s Museum.
-Tours of the Mayan Women’s Museum will be offered.
-An organic garden will be grwon and we'll offer traditional Mayan cooking classes.
+An organic garden has been started and we will be selling organic herbs and veggies at the Sunday jungle market

 We want to continue working with tourists on the Mayan Riviera, add additional women from our communities into our projects, and plant the seed for a better future for our families.
 We want our children to become leaders and professionals in our community and perhaps be an example to the rest of the world!